Running at the ring: James VI

 In October 1579, James VI of Scotland took up residence at Holyroodhouse.
 Sand was brought to lay out a course for running at the ring, under the direction of William MacDowall who had supervised works in the palace garden for three decades.
 The rings were suspended from a "potence".
 The lances used may have been hollow and lighter than those used for combat.
+James ran in a match at the ring with other riders at Dundee on 9 June 1580.